vrtmrz/obsidian-tagfolder/README.md

 ## TagFolder

-This is the plugin that shows your tags as like a folder.
+This is the plugin that shows your tags like folders.

 ![screenshot](images/screenshot.png)